 Press the button and lift to access the storage area.
 There is an accessory power outlet, two USB ports, and an SD card slot inside.
-See Power Outlets $\Rightarrow$ 90 or USB Port $\Rightarrow$ 148.
+See Power Outlets \Rightarrow 85 or USB Port \Rightarrow 142.

-If equipped, there is a removable phone holder to store a phone and the cord while charging with a USB port.
-The holder has a hole for the charging cord.
+If equipped, there is a removable phone holder to store a phone and the cord while charging.